sparisi/gym_minatar/README.md

 ```
 This will start a Breakout game (commands are displayed on the terminal).
 The flag `--record` allows you to record the game and save it to a GIF.
-The flag `--practice` makes the game wait until press a key to act.
+The flag `--practice` makes the game wait until the user sends an action (otherwise,
+every 0.5 seconds the game receives NO-OP).

 ## Games
 Actions are discrete, while observations have shape `(rows, cols, channels)`
-with ternary values (-1, 0, or 1).
+with values in [-1, 1].
 The number of actions and channels depends on the game.
 All boards have size (10, 10) by default.
 To change it:
 ```python